Destinations

 Okayama is home to some of the top 100 Cherry Blossom Spots in Japan.
 The best places to spend an afternoon with friends under the cherry trees are Tsuyama Castle, The Asahi River, The Botanical Gardens, Sakazu Park, Daigo Cherry Tree, and Gaisen Sakura in Shinjo

-While in the North to see Tsuyama Castle, also consider dropping by some of the nearby hot springs.
+While in the North to see Tsuyama Castle, consider dropping by some of the nearby hot springs.
 Yubara Onsen, Okutsu Onsen, and Yunogo Onsen are the most popular.

 Credit: Okayama Prefecture Tourism Federation

-For autumn foliage look to the aforementioned Bitchu Takamatsu Castle.
+For Autumn foliage look to the aforementioned Bitchu Takamatsu Castle.
 Also, Okutsu Valley, Ukankei, Gokei, Iyama Hofukuji Temple, and Tsuyama Castle again.

 For more information on things to do throughout the prefecture, see below for the official website for each town.
 Note that they are all in Japanese, but will ensure that you never miss an event!